kfahn22/Buckyball/README.md

 Rendering sprites on each cube face is relatively straight forward because there is a limited number of faces and the planes intersect perpendicularly.
 Adding sprites to a dodecahedron is more complicated, and adding them to the buckyball is even more challenging!

 Let's start with the dodecahedron.
 It is not as practical to list of all of the faces.
-There are too and they intersect at different angles.
+There are too many and they intersect at different angles.
 We need a different approach -- we are going to calculate the uv coordinates for each vertex.

 ```Javascript
  vertex(v.x, v.y, v.z, uv.x, uv.y);